iwatkot/py3xui/py3xui/inbound/README.md

 - `reality_settings` _dict_ - The reality settings for the inbound connection.
 Optional.
 - `xtls_settings` _dict_ - The xTLS settings for the inbound connection.
 Optional.
 - `tls_settings` _dict_ - The TLS settings for the inbound connection.
 Optional.
+- `xhttp_settings` _dict_ - The XHTTP settings for the inbound connection.
+Optional.

 <a id="inbound.stream_settings.StreamSettings.tls_settings"></a>